Accommodations and Supportive Measures against Interpersonal Violence

 Following an alleged offense of interpersonal violence, CSU will comply with a student’s reasonable requests for living or academic changes, which may include providing options for an alternate residence, changes to class schedules or coordinating academic adjustments, or employment needs.
-In addition, during the investigation and disciplinary process, protective interim measures may be required of the responding party (the student accused of interpersonal violence behaviors).
-Protective interim measures, which are temporary, may include:
+In addition, during the investigation and disciplinary process, interim measures may be required of the responding party (the student accused of interpersonal violence behaviors).
+Interim measures, which are temporary, may include:

 - Interim no-contact order: The accused student (also referred to as the responding student) is prohibited from having any contact with specifically identified individuals up to and through a student conduct hearing.
 This may prohibit a student from attending specific events, activities or classes.

 - Interim trespass order: The responding student is prohibited from being in or around specifically identified locations, events, activities or classes up to and through a student conduct hearing.

 - Interim residential relocation: The responding student is prohibited from residing, dining, or being around specifically identified university housing up to and through a student conduct hearing.
 If this interim measure is required, the responding student will be provided temporary university housing and access to university dining.

 - Interim residential suspension: The responding student is prohibited from residing, dining, or being around university housing up to and through a student conduct hearing, if required.
 The student does not lose other university privileges and may attend classes.

 - Interim university suspension: The responding student is denied access to campus, classes, and university activities and privileges up to and through a student conduct hearing, if required.

-The victim also will be referred to legal resources for assistance in obtaining court‐ordered protection and assistance with transportation and other needs.
-Students may contact the Women and Gender Advocacy Center for assistance (970-491-6384, www.wgac.colostate.edu).
+The victim will also be referred to community resources such as legal resources for assistance in obtaining court‐ordered protection and assistance with transportation and other needs.
+Students may contact the Women and Gender Advocacy Center for assistance (970‐491‐6384, www.wgac.colostate.edu).